MeanPaper/MeanPaper.github.io/_pages/about.md

 <h4><code> $ less About </code></h4>
 Hi There! 🎉

 I am Dongming Liu, a master student majoring in Computer Engineering at the [University of Illinois Urbana-Champaign](https://illinois.edu/) (UIUC).
-I graduated from UIUC and received my B.S. degree in Computer Engineering in May, 2024.
+I finished my B.S. degree in Computer Engineering at UIUC in May, 2024.
 I used to work as a class assistant in [ECE 391 Computer System Engineering](https://ece.illinois.edu/academics/courses/ece391).
-Currently, I work as an Embeddded System Software Intern at [Rivian](https://rivian.com/).
+I worked as an Embeddded System Software Intern at [Rivian](https://rivian.com/) during the summer of 2024.
+Currently, I am TAing [ECE 445: Senior Project](https://courses.grainger.illinois.edu/ece445/).
+I would like to check out and help some cool projects students will create.

 <h4><code>$ cat Interest </code></h4>
 I like computer systems and architecture, web development, and game development.
 Currently, I am investigating my interests in embedded systems...
 Playing with Raspberry Pi and ESP32.

 What about research interests...
 Good question...
 I am still trying to find out.
+Maybe something related to Computer Architecture

 Besides the interests above, I like cooking, playing video games, and playing badminton.